KeYProject/verifythis-ltc-2020/README.md

 ### A simply email-key map

-In [simplified/](simpflified), you find a simple implementation for a email-key map -- verifiable in KeY.
-The implementation is based upon two arrays, for the key and the value.
-The number of pairs are limited as the arrays are never resized.
-It also does not support the verifying part of the *Verifying Key Server*
+In [simplified/](simpflified), you find a simple implementation for the keyserver -- verifiable without interactions in KeY.
+The implementation is based upon four integer arrays which store
+* the id/email of the user, represented currently by an integer
+* two arrays for confirmed and unconfirmed keys, and
+* an array that stores confirmation codes.
+The number of users is limited, as the arrays are never resized.

 ### Map version